-3. Search Plan Preparation & Submission
+2. Search Plan Preparation & Submission

-The recruitment plan must be managed via AP Recruit.
+The recruitment plan must be managed via UC Recruit.
 For more information refer to the following resources: (1) Search Plan Template and (2) Search Plan Quick Guide.
 The Search Plan must be approved before recruitment begins and cannot be altered after approval.
-Any revisions to the plan must be reviewed and approved by EEAA and VPAP.
+Any revisions to the plan must be reviewed and approved by The Office of Civil Rights.
 No action may be initiated on academic searches prior to approval of the search plan.
-The Search Plan must document how the committee will actively recruit women and under-represented racial and ethnic minority groups as well as protected veterans and individuals with disabilities.
-For assistance or more information, contact EEAA at affirmativeaction@ucr.edu.
+The Search Plan must document how the committee will actively recruit women and under- represented racial and ethnic minority groups as well as protected veterans and individuals with disabilities.
+For assistance or more information, contact The Office of Civil Rights at affirmativeaction@ucr.edu.
+The Affirmative Action Recruitment Guidelines for Academic Positions is currently being revised.
+Please send questions to Apomail@ucr.edu.